Duplessy History, Family Crest & Coats of Arms

 Nicolas Duplessis settled at Cap-de-la-Madeleine, Quebec during the 17th century.
 In 1663, after his arrival in Canada, Nicolas married Marie Crevier, daughter of Christophe and Jeanne (née Enrad).

-Important Dates for the Duplessy family
+Early History of the Duplessy family

 This web page shows only a small excerpt of our Duplessy research.
 More information is included under the topic Early Duplessy History in all our PDF Extended History products and printed products wherever possible.